 If you don’t already have an account with Tailwind, you can sign up for a free trial here.

-Tribes are free for everyone and you can join up to 5 tribes before you need to pay for a “power up” to get access to more tribes.
-The free membership allows up to 30 pin submissions per month (across your 5 tribes)
+Communities are free for everyone and you can join up to 5 communities you need to pay for a “power up” to get access to more communities.
+The free membership allows up to 30 pin submissions per month (across your 5 communities)

-Once you are in your account, click on the tribes icon on the left-hand side menu and then “find a tribe”.
+Once you are in your account, click on the icon of the little people on the left-hand side menu and then “find a community”.
 Simply type in your keywords and you will find a list of open tribes you can request.

-Most tribes have a rule that states how many pins you need to share from the tribe for each one of your own that you add.
-This keeps the tribe active and fair.
+Most communities have a rule that states how many pins you need to share from the community for each one of your own that you add.
+This keeps the communities active and fair.

-You can find the tribe rules on the left-hand side:
+You can find the rules on the left-hand side: